 Discussions are a flexible way to have conversations within workbooks using chat-like functionality that streamline the process of model review and improve quality control, minimizing errors.
 Multiple team members can contribute to discussions, attach supporting references (i.e., "back-ups") such as files, links to websites, screen shots, and more.
 Discussions are linked to specific cells or ranges of cells, providing an audit history that "tells the story" behind an assumption or calculation.

-Discussions are a beta feature that is currently available for Excel 2013 and 2016, only.
+Discussions are a beta feature that is available for Excel 2013 and newer.
 This feature may be extensively modified or removed altogether in subsequent releases.

 There are many ways to incorporate discussions into your modeling workflows; below is an example: